In 2017, tuition for full-time Spoon River College students was $10,080 a year for in-state students and $11,160 a year for out-of-state students.

 What will attending Spoon really cost you?
 The answer depends on several factors.

-As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families understand the actual cost of attending that school, based on their financial situation.
+As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families get a better idea of the actual cost of attending that school, based on their financial situation.
 You can find the Spoon's net cost calculator on their website.

 Some students choose to use payment plans to make the cost of tuition fit more comfortably in their budget.